About Restorative Justice

-- Shows equal concern for victims and offenders and involves both.
+- Shows equal concern for the person who has done harm and the person who has been harmed, and involves both.

-- Supports offenders while encouraging them to understand, accept and carry out their obligations.
+- Supports the responsible party while encouraging them to understand, accept and carry out their obligations.

-- Recognizes that while offenders’ obligations may be difficult, they should not be intended as pain.
+- Recognizes that while the participant’s obligations may be difficult, they should not be intended as pain.

-- Provides opportunities for direct or indirect dialogue between victims and offenders – as appropriate.
+- Provides opportunities for direct or indirect dialogue between those harmed and the person who did the harm – as appropriate.

 - Finds meaningful ways to involve the community and to respond to the causes of crime in the community.

-- Encourages collaboration and reintegration rather than coercion and isolation for the offenders.
+- Encourages collaboration and reintegration rather than coercion and isolation for the person who did the harm.

-- Respects all parties in the conflict – victims, offenders, and justice colleagues.
+- Respects all parties in the conflict -the harmed party,the responsible person, and justice colleagues.

 Source: [Restorative Justice Signposts- Harry Mika and Howard Zeir (1998)]